 4. And the angel answered and spoke to those standing before him, “Take the filthy garments away from him!”
 And to Joshua he said, “Behold, I have made your iniquity to pass from you, and I am clothing you with stately robes.”

 5. And I said, “Let them put a clean turban on his head!”
 So they placed a clean turban on his head, and they clothed him with garments while the angel of the

 6. Then the angel of the

-8.Hear now, Joshua the high priest, you and your fellows who sit before you, for, behold, they are human signs that I am bringing forth my servant, the Branch!
+8.Hear now, Joshua the high priest, you and your fellows who sit before you!
+For they are human signs that, behold, I am bringing forth my servant, the Branch!

-10. In that day, says the Lord of hosts, each one of you will call for his neighbor to come and sit under a vine or under a fig tree.”
+Lord of Hosts, each of you will invite his neighbor under a vine or under a fig tree.”

 ¶1.
 The angel who spoke to me came again and woke me up, the way a man is roused out of his sleep,

 2.and he said to me, “What do you see?”
 And I said, “I see a lampstand entirely of gold, and a bowl on top of it.
 And its seven lamps are on it, and there are seven pipes for the lamps that are on top.

 3.And two olive trees are beside it, one on the right of the bowl and one on its left.”

 4. Then I answered and said to the angel who spoke with me, “Sir, what are these?”